sebastian-e-campetella/errwrap/README.md

 var result = ew.Catch(http.Get("http://www.example.com"))
 ```

-The Catch method save params into ew.Error and ew.Any
+The Catch method save params into ew.Error and ew.Result
-To use "ew.Any" you must parse property by the correct format.
+To use "ew.Result" you must parse property by the correct format.

 E.g:
 ```
-  if ew.Any != nil {
+  if ew.Result != nil {
-    SomeMethod(ew.Any.(*http.Response)).StatusCode)
+    SomeMethod(ew.Result.(*http.Response)).StatusCode)
   }
 ```